-- 1. Draft variation to the Food Standards Code

-- 2. Draft safety assessment report
+- 1. Draft variation to the Food Standards Code - 2.
+Safety assessment report - 3.
+Summary of public comments - 4.
+General issues raised in public comments

-- 3. Draft regulatory impact assessment

-- 4. World Trade Organization Agreements

-- 5. Summary of public comments

-- 6. General issues raised in public comments

-ATTACHMENT 1 DRAFT VARIATION TO THE FOOD STANDARDS CODE APPLICATION A388
+DRAFT VARIATION TO THE FOOD STANDARDS CODE

-OIL DERIVED FROM BROMOXYNIL-TOLERANT CANOLA LINE WESTAR-OXY-235
+APPLICATION A388 - OIL DERIVED FROM BROMOXYNIL-TOLERANT CANOLA LINE WESTAR-OXY-235

-To commence: On gazettal
+To commence : On gazettal

-The Food Standards Code is varied by:

-- (1) inserting into Column 1 of the Table to clause 2 in Standard A18 in Volume 1 - - Oil from bromoxynil-tolerant canola line Westar-Oxy-235. - (2) inserting into Column 1 of the Table to clause 2 in Standard 1.5.2 in Volume 2 -
+[1] Standard A18 of Volume 1 of the Food Standards Code is varied by inserting into Column 1 of the Table to clause 2, immediately after the last occurring entry -

+Oil derived from bromoxynil-tolerant canola line Westar-Oxy-235

+[2] Standard 1.5.2 of Volume 2 of the Food Standards Code is varied by inserting into Column 1 of the Table to clause 2, immediately after the last occurring entry -

-Oil from bromoxynil-tolerant canola line Westar-Oxy-235.
+Oil derived from bromoxynil-tolerant canola line Westar-Oxy-235

-ATTACHMENT 2 DRAFT SAFETY ASSESSMENT REPORT
+SAFETY ASSESSMENT REPORT

-APPLICATION A388

-OIL DERIVED FROM BROMOXYNIL-TOLERANT CANOLA LINE WESTAR-OXY-235
+APPLICATION A388 - OIL DERIVED FROM BROMOXYNIL-TOLERANT CANOLA LINE WESTAR-OXY-235